-Why there is resistance to COVID-19 vaccine in Africa – CoDA - Vanguard News
+Why there is resistance to Covid-19 vaccine in Africa – CoDA - Vanguard News

 “Already countries like Nigeria, Tunisia, Morocco, Egypt, South Africa, Algeria, Senegal have the capacity to produce vaccines while so many others are ready to also be part of it.
 The current pandemic should trigger the need to work together because if it doesn’t, I don’t know what will,” she added.

-President of the Manufacturer Association of Nigeria, Mandir Ahmed said the continent has the capacity to produce what we need and consume what we produce if the right steps are taken.
+President of the Manufacturer Association of Nigeria, Mansur Ahmed said the continent has the capacity to produce what we need and consume what we produce if the right steps are taken.

+He said: “African countries must scale up their capacity to produce so import will be less and trade between the continent and the rest of the world will become equitable.
+Governments all over Africa should work together to grow as covid-19 has shown or else we will find ourselves in the same situation when we have to wait for medical help when the next health issue arises.

+“Nigerians are part of vaccine production all over Europe and the US.
+This is the right opportunity to begin to build the right partnerships and environment so that the next big health challenge does not see us waiting on other nations for solutions.”